Runsong123/AdaFit/README.md

 ## Acknowledgement
 The code is heavily based on [DeepFit](https://github.com/sitzikbs/DeepFit).

-If you find our work useful in your research, please cite our paper. please also cite the DeepFit paper.
+If you find our work useful in your research, please cite our paper.
+And please also cite the DeepFit paper.

 ```
 @article{zhu2021adafit,